ammaster99/ammaster99/README.md

-### about:
-- aspiring developer
-- likes good photos of flowers
 - loves silly cat photos
+- enjoys colorful nature photos
-- learning how to use this stuff
+- trying to learn how to use this stuff